henrytwo/CSC207-Final-Project/phase2/readme.txt

 CSC207 Group 11 - Phase 2

+Important: Ensure that the working directory for the project is /phase2 to ensure all the resources are read correctly

 + Change log
     - God mode added (god mode users are organizers for all conferences in the system)
     - GUI added